madelinegannon/robotics_in_animation/README.md

   - Install a robot library by clicking on the `Libraries` button of a `Load robot system` component.
     - The robots from the library should appear in a value list connected to a `Load robot system` component.

+3. For more detailed information on the Robots plug-in, I recommend this great [YouTube playlist](https://www.youtube.com/watch?v=vAe47zN-d48&list=PLqtxhH1qb3Mw5A_YbvHDfrq4DNNfLtcW-) from  [@robin-gdwl](https://github.com/robin-gdwl).

 ## Connecting to the Robot